-Our POW [Picture of the Week] this week is Sly and Melanie Griffith from Shade.
+Our POW [Picture of the Week] this week is Sly, Melanie Griffith and Stuart Townsend from Shade.
 Click on the photo to see a full-size version. – Craig

 Our POW [Picture of the Week] this week is a shot of Sly from Shade.
 Click on the photo to see a full-size version.
 Our POW comes to us from the collection of Loghman Sheyda. – Craig